When To Start Tummy Time (And What Exactly Is It?)

-- When their a little older you could place a colourful ball in front of them.
+- When they’re a little older you could place a colorful ball in front of them.
 They may naturally try and grab or hit it.
 If it rolls away this can encourage them to stretch out to try and reach it.

 - Place a safe mirror or other reflective surface in front of them.
 Our little boy used to love looking at himself!

 - You can place a rolled blanket or cushion under their chest to help elevate them.

 - You could also place blankets with different textures under them to increase the sensory experience.

 You can also incorporate tummy time into other aspects of your day such as:

 - Laying them across your lap with a gentle hand on their back to comfort them.

 - Carrying them around with one hand between their legs and under their belly (sometimes known as the rugby hold).

 - You may sometimes be able to change their nappy whilst they are on their bellies.

 - Or try doing some tummy time when drying them after a bath.